YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 MM Databases
 ~~~~~~~~~~~~

 YottaDB database encryption is only supported for the Buffered Global (BG) access method.
 It is not supported for the Mapped Memory (MM) access method.
-See “Alternatives to Database Encryption ” below, for other options.
+See "Alternatives to Database Encryption " below, for other options.

 ++++++++++++++++++++++++++++++++++++
 Alternatives to Database Encryption